Utah State Issues

 We oppose government interference in private business.
 We affirm the right of smokers and non-smokers alike to patronize those establishments which cater to their preferences.

 Freedom means the right to choose or deny any practice, belief, or life-style.
-Just because we enjoy the services of the market not mean we own the right to make choices for the businesses providing those markets.
-Non-smokers always have the right to discontinue their patronage of a store, or restaurant, or start a business of their own.
+Just because we enjoy the services of the market does not mean we own the right to make choices for the businesses providing those markets.
+Non-smokers always have the right to discontinue their patronage of a store or restaurant, or start a business of their own.

 Utah code requires all children to attend a government-run school, with limited exceptions to home-schooling.
 Government approval of schooling ignores the fundamental right of the parent to act as primary steward for their child.
 We affirm the right of parents to educate their children in whatever environment they prefer, including religious or proprietary schools, and their own homes.